rasberriali/embedded-silicon/README.md

 # 🌐 Embedded Silicon Website Revamp

-A complete redesign and redevelopment of Embedded Silicon’s official website, built using the MERN stack.
-The project aimed to modernize the company’s digital presence, streamline content management, and deliver a responsive user experience across devices.
+We undertook a complete revamp of Embedded Silicon’s old website using the MERN stack, following the Software Development Life Cycle (SDLC) process.
+While the updated version brings a more modern look and improved responsiveness across devices, there are still enhancements to be made and additional features planned for future development.

 ## 🧑‍💻 Project Role